adityathakker/Facebook-Birthday-Wisher/README.md

 # Facebook-Birthday-Wisher
-Facebook Birthday Wisher as the name suggests a simple python script which will wish all the friends who have their Birthdays Today.
+Facebook Birthday Wisher as the name suggests python script which will wish all the friends who have their Birthdays Today.

 #Requirements
 1. Pickle Library